jenkinsci/uithemes-plugin/README.md

 # Jenkins UI Themes

+# The plugin has been suspended and can no longer be installed.

 This repository contains components that, when combined, provide the basis on which Jenkins can offer per-login customizable/configurable UI "themes".